Khdave02/MNIST-FashionMNIST-Image-Denoising-Autoencoder-Using-CNN/README.md

 ## Training with flowchart
 ![](https://i.imgur.com/2YV6uPE.png)

 In denoising autoencoder some noise is introduced to the input images.
-The encoder network downsamples the data into a lower dimensional latent space and then the decoder reconstructs the original data from the lower dimensional representation.
-MSE loss between the original image and the reconstructed image is calculated and is backpropogated.
+The encoder network downsamples the data into a lower-dimensional latent space and then the decoder reconstructs the original data from the lower-dimensional representation.
+MSE loss between the original image and the reconstructed image is calculated and is backpropagated.
 Value of the parameters is updated using Adam optimization to reduce the reconstruction error.

 ## Loss plots of iterations
 ![](https://i.imgur.com/Nv85Rrv.png)